PMEC-OSU/FOSTWIN/docs/index.md

 <!-- ## Mask Basin Workshop & FOSTWIN Digital Twin omit in toc -->

-Develop a controller for a digital twin of the [FOSWEC](https://energy.sandia.gov/foswec-testing-helps-validate-open-source-modeling-code/) device.
+Welcome to the FOSTWIN controller design competition.
+The purpose of this page is to outline the background, timeline, rules and scoring criteria for this competition.
+The key goal is to develop an effective power absorption controller for a digital twin of the [FOSWEC](https://energy.sandia.gov/foswec-testing-helps-validate-open-source-modeling-code/) device.
 The goal of this controller will be to generate the ***most net power*** while running on a ***real-time digital twin***.
 The net power is the absorbed mechanical power, less the winding losses in the motors.

 The competition will focus on the FOSWEC v2 device tested at the [OSU O.H.
 Hinsdale Wave Research Laboratory](https://engineering.oregonstate.edu/facilities/wave-lab).
-The top 5 net power producing controllers will be selected based off data produced and gathered during the simulation and the developer will be awarded bragging rights and up to $2,000 in travel expense reimbursement for attending the [MASK Basin](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.)
+The top 5 net power producing controllers will be selected based off data produced and gathered during a realistic sea state simulations.
+The successful developers will be awarded bragging rights and up to $2,000 in travel expense reimbursement for attending the [MASK Basin](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.)
 Workshop in **September 2023**.

 ![](images/FOSWEC2_HWRL.png)

-### Background material
+## Background

+To aid both the WEC development community and new users interested in learning about real-time control of digital twins, we have created this [open source repository](https://github.com/PMEC-OSU/FOSTWIN).
+The repo contains all the code and instructions needed to run a FOSWEC digital twin simulation and a simple controller locally.
+You can then develop your enhanced custom controller locally.
+Via a web interface, you can upload your custom controller and execute your controller in real-time on our remote Speedgoat.
+This gives you the opportunity to test the real-time behavior of your code, without requiring your own real-time hardware.

+Additional resources describing the FOSWEC device can be found here:

  - [FOSWEC v2 YouTube video](https://youtu.be/OUxbaEC2K6Y)
  - [FOSWEC v2 testing report](https://doi.org/10.2172/1717884)
  - [FOSWEC v2 journal paper](https://doi.org/10.1016/j.energy.2021.122485)

-### Competition timeline
+## Competition timeline

 | Event | Date |
 |---|---|